 Some tax filers will qualify for an automatic two-month extension to file their federal tax return and pay income tax.
-To qualify, you must be a U.S. citizen or resident alien, and on April 17, 2018, you must:
+To qualify, on April 15, 2019, you must:

-- Be in military or naval service on duty outside the U.S. and Puerto Rico
+- Be on active military duty outside the U.S.

 Some taxpayers won’t qualify to file extensions of any kind.
 People who are under court order to pay by the regular due date won’t be granted more time to pay or file their taxes.
 Also, if you want the IRS to figure the taxes you owe or that will be refunded, you won’t qualify for the six-month extension.

-Filing a tax extension keeps you in good standing with the IRS, which will then know that you’ll be filing your complete paperwork later.
+Filing a tax extension keeps you in good standing with the IRS because it will then have notice that you’ll be filing your complete paperwork at a later date.
 But a tax extension doesn’t grant you more time to pay what taxes you owe beyond the tax due date.
 Consider the following penalties if you’re going to pay late:

 - The penalty for paying late is 0.5 percent for every month that the outstanding tax is not paid.